cpdiscord/Dynamix-Scoring-Engine/README.md

-# DyNaMiX Scoring Engine
+# Dynamix Scoring Engine

-The DyNaMiX Scoring Engine is a simple, public scoring program for fixing security vulnerabilities in a virtual machine image.
-It is maintained by the CPDiscord.
+The Dynamix Scoring Engine is a simple, public scoring program for fixing security vulnerabilities in a virtual machine image.
+It is maintained and owned by the CPDiscord Development Team.

-> WARNING: DyNaMiX is currently under development and has not been officially released.
+> Dynamix is currently under development and has not been officially released.

 ## To-Do List
 - [X] Forensics Questions checking